-Drop-in’s are added to a weekly schedule they can drop in to anytime to join the discussion.
+Drop-in’s are added to a weekly schedule and can drop in to anytime to join the discussion.
 Drop-ins may also present work up to 2x for a 5- 10 minute critique at the end of class but cannot participate in midterm or guest critiques.
 We encourage drop in’s to attend more than just their own critiques.

 Q. If I am just dropping in do I still need to apply with $25 application fee?